 - 1. Push the TRIG MENU button to see the Trigger menu. - 2.
-Select Video for the Type option. - 3.
-Push the Source option button to select CH1; push the Polarity option button to select Normal; push the Standard option button to select NTSC; push the Sync option button to select Line Number. - 4.
-Click the Trigger Level key to adjust the trigger level and stabilize video signals. - 5.
-Adjust the line number (NTSC: 0-525 lines). - 6.
-Click the horizontal TIME/DIV and the vertical VOLTS keys to display on the screen a complete video signal triggering on a video line.
+Push F1 to select Video for the Type option. - Push the Source option button to select CH1; push the Polarity option button to select Normal; push the Standard option button to select NTSC; push the Sync option button to select Line Number. - 4.
+Turn the Trigger Level knob to adjust the trigger level and stabilize video signals. - 5.
+Turn V0 to adjust the line number (NTSC: 0-525 lines). - 6.
+Turn the horizontal SEC/DIV and the vertical VOLTS/DIV knobs to display on the screen a complete video signal triggering on a video line.
 See the figure below.